TheAstrographer/Lossless-Extraction/README.md

 CITE ai_acknowledgments.tex VERBATIM

-Lossless Extraction Method for tokenizers and data automation All Rights Reserved
+Lossless Extraction Method for tokenizers and data automation

+All Rights Reserved

-For the USPS Post Office
+For The USPS Post Office

 # FOUNDATIONAL SPECIFICATION OF THE JCRIN CONTINUUM
 # AUTHOR & TEACHER: JOSHUA CHRISTOPHER RYAN.
 ALL RIGHTS RESERVED.